What You Need to Know About Chief Executive

-There were about 308,900 jobs for Chief Executive in 2016 (in the United States).
+In the United States, there were 308,900 jobs for Chief Executive in 2016.
 There is little to no growth in job opportunities for Chief Executive.
-Due to new job openings and attrition, there will be an average of 20,000 job openings in this field each year.
+There will be an estimated 20,000 positions for Chief Executive per year.

 The states with the most job growth for Chief Executive are Washington, Utah, and Colorado.
 Watch out if you plan on working in Maine, Ohio, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Chief Executives is somewhere between $68,360 and $208,000.